MidMichigan Health promotes patient and family involvement in all aspects of their care, including effective pain management.

 Our healthcare team is committed to providing effective pain management, with a goal to safely reduce your pain to a level that is acceptable to you.

 We take all pain seriously and understand that unrelieved pain can have negative physical, psychological, social and spiritual consequences.
 Your healthcare team will work with you to regularly re-assess your pain and to develop an appropriate plan for managing it.
-This team may include doctors, nurses, pharmacists, therapists, social workers or chaplains.

 We expect that you will:

 - Provide information about your pain, including any history of chronic pain and any pain relief therapies used.

 - Discuss pain relief options with your healthcare team and work with them to develop a pain management plan.
 Options may include medications and other methods, such as distraction, relaxation and use of heat, cold and massage.

 - Ask for pain relief when pain first begins.